pomerium/documentation/content/docs/guides/verify-jwt.md

 <GoApp />

-## Verification in a single-page application
+## Verification in a Node.js application

-Pomerium's [JavaScript SDK](https://github.com/pomerium/js-sdk) provides a client-side solution to verify JWTs issued by the authorization service.
+Pomerium's [JavaScript SDK](https://github.com/pomerium/js-sdk) provides a server-side solution to verify JWTs issued by the authorization service.

 ### Requirements to use the JavaScript SDK